iromur/resonance-audio/README.md

     -   `Debug`: Debug build
     -   `RelWithDebInfo`: Release build with debug information
     -   `Release`: Release build
+-   a=|--osx_arch=
+    -   Target architecture for building on macOS.
+You may specify whatever CMAKE_OSX_ARCHITECTURES can be set to, e.g., `x86_64` for Intel builds, `arm64` for Silicon builds, or `x86_64;arm64` for Universal builds (untested).
+    -   _Note: Due to the lack of arm support of the embree2 library, you may want to force the architecture to x86_64 on Silicon macs._
 -   --msvc_dynamic_runtime
     -   Enables dynamic linking against the run-time library on Windows (`/MD`, `/MDd`).
 By default, all Windows builds are statically linked against